ZhenWZ/SST-Forecast/README.md

 ![Model](https://user-images.githubusercontent.com/48997918/206292698-3e4900e2-a436-46e9-93ba-847d23ebc832.png)

-Our model is a improvement of the V-Unet model implemented in [this repository](https://github.com/iarai/weather4cast#weather4cast-multi-sensor-weather-forecasting-competition--benchmark-dataset).
+Our model is based on the V-Unet model implemented in [this repository](https://github.com/iarai/weather4cast#weather4cast-multi-sensor-weather-forecasting-competition--benchmark-dataset).

 ## Experiments